Martin St. Louis: New York Rangers (2014–2015)

 St. Louis struggled offensively in his first games with the Rangers as he went 14 games without scoring a goal.
 He scored only one in 19 regular season games – finishing the season with 30 combined between Tampa Bay and New York – and added seven assists to finish with 69 points on the season.
-The death of his mother, France, of a heart attack on May 8 left St. Louis' participation in Games 5 and 6 of New York's second-round playoff series against the Pittsburgh Penguins in doubt.
+The death of his mother, France, of a heart attack on May 8 left St. Louis' participation in games five and six of New York's second-round playoff series against the Pittsburgh Penguins in doubt.
 He chose to play after speaking with his father.
 The Rangers players rallied around St. Louis as he became the team's focus.
-He led the Rangers as they overcame a 3–1 series deficit against Pittsburgh to win the series in seven games en route to reaching the 2014 Stanley Cup Finals.
-St. Louis led the team with 8 goals in the playoffs and finished second with 15 points, but the Rangers lost the final to the Los Angeles Kings in five games.
+He led the Rangers as they overcame a 3–1 series deficit against Pittsburgh to win the series in seven games en route to reaching the 2014 Stanley Cup Final.
+St. Louis led the team with eight goals in the playoffs and finished second with 15 points, but the Rangers lost the final to the Los Angeles Kings in five games.

 St. Louis returned to the Rangers for what would be his last NHL season in 2014–15, and was named an alternate captain underneath newly appointed captain Ryan McDonagh.

 St. Louis made his first return to Tampa Bay on November 26, and was welcomed with a video tribute and standing ovation from the fans prior to the start of the game, which Tampa won 5–4.
 Two days later, St. Louis recorded a goal and an assist against the Philadelphia Flyers to reach 1,000 points in his career, becoming the sixth undrafted player in NHL history to do so.
 St. Louis would face the Lightning again in the 2015 Eastern Conference Final, in a series Tampa Bay won in seven games.
 St. Louis finished the 2015 playoff campaign with 1 goal and 6 assists in 19 playoff games.